nielsbclausen/Counter-Point/README.md

 Using Newspaper3K I webscrpaed the text of each article (as the dataset only provided the url) and, after some cleaning of the scraped texts, I used NLTK for some Natural Language (Pre)Processing.
 Once my data was ready I used the Scikit Learn library to test different classifiers with a Support Vector Machine employing a Gaussian RBF Kernel coming out on top.

 This classifier is very good at predicting the political inclination of a text (left leaning, right leaning or neutral).
 Hence the model is able to predict the political inclination of a previously unseen text.
 This prediction is used to then recommend previously analysed atricles that oppose the unseen, user inputed article.

+The notebook CounterPoint.ipynb contains the code used to create and develope the model.
+The CounterPoint.pdf are presentation slides and the data set is a cleaned version of the data I used.

+## Future Improvements

+With future work I plan to open up my programme to a wider variety of topics and hopefully add a live element whereby articles will be downloaded and classified in real time in order to have a wider breadth of articles to recommend.